oraclize/docs/source/includes/_eos.md

 ```

 Every time the function `oraclize_query` is called, it returns a unique ID, hereby referred to as `queryId`, which is guaranteed to be unique in the given network execution context.
-The queryId identifies a specific query done to Oraclize and it is returned to the contract as a parameter of the callback action.
+The `queryId` identifies a specific query done to Oraclize and it is returned to the contract as a parameter of the callback action.

-Oraclize recommends EOS contract developers to verify if the queryId sends by the callback action was generated by a valid call to the `oracize_query` function, as shown in the example accompanying this paragraph.
+Oraclize recommends EOS contract developers to verify if the queryId sent by the callback action was generated by a valid call to the `oracize_query` function, as shown in the example accompanying this paragraph.
 This ensures that each query response is processed only once and helps avoid misuse of the EOS contract logic.

 The `queryId` can be used as well to implement different behaviors into the `callback` function, in particular when there is more than one pending call from Oraclize.

-### Resources allocations
+### Resource allocations

 The `callback` action is called by an Oraclize-controlled account, which will be in charge of allocating the resources for the action execution.
 The following restrictions apply: